JarvisHH/KurumiBot/README.md

 - Read
 - Now

-It was originally used for listing what homework HH has done to earge HH to study harder.
+It was originally used for listing what homework HH has done to urge HH to study harder.
 But then come up with some useful and fun iedas.